 - Solved Tickets: The number of solved tickets.
 These are tickets that have a Solved or Closed status.

-- Full Resolution Time (Median): The median amount of time until a ticket is fully resolved.
+- Full Resolution Time (MED): The median amount of time until a ticket is fully resolved.
 If a ticket is reopened, the time is recalculated until the ticket status returns to Solved.

 Tickets created by time reports

 There are several reports on the Overview dashboard that show ticket creation volume based on hour, day, week, month, and year for the selected date range.
 These reports provide a great way to help you understand when to ensure proper staffing to handle the incoming ticket volume.

 - % Tickets Created by Hour: This report shows the hour (0-23) where the highest percentage of tickets were created.